mdn/content/files/en-us/web/html/element/input/tel/index.md

 ## Examples

-In this example, we present a simple interface with a {{htmlelement("select")}} element that lets the user choose which country they're in, and a set of `<input type="tel">` elements to let them enter each part of their phone number; there is no reason why you can't have multiple `tel` inputs.
+In this example, we present a {{htmlelement("select")}} element that lets the user choose which country they're in, and a set of `<input type="tel">` elements to let them enter each part of their phone number; there is no reason why you can't have multiple `tel` inputs.

 Each input has a [`placeholder`](/en-US/docs/Web/HTML/Element/input#placeholder) attribute to show a hint to sighted users about what to enter into it, a [`pattern`](/en-US/docs/Web/HTML/Element/input#pattern) to enforce a specific number of characters for the desired section, and an [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) attribute to contain a hint to be read out to screen reader users about what to enter into it.